-by Lee Binz
+By Lee Binz

 If you’re a parent of a homeschooled teenager, you’ve probably been thinking about college for a while now!
 As you and your student prepare for that not-so-far-away event, now is the time to start visiting colleges that interest you.
-Colleges can look very similar on paper, with brochures full of sunny days and beautiful fall leaves.
-Even when pictures and statistics look the same, you really don’t know what a college is like until you visit.
+Colleges can look similar on paper, with brochures full of sunny days and beautiful fall leaves.
+Even when pictures and statistics look the same, you don’t know what a college is like until you visit.

-Tip #1 - Let them know you’re coming
+Tip 1 - Let them know you’re coming

 Whether you visit a campus on a special preview day, a regular school day or for an overnight visit, you should sign up with the Admissions department and let them know you are coming.
 It’s very easy.
 Most college websites will have a place to register for a visit.
 Don’t miss this opportunity to let colleges know you’re interested in them!
 Some colleges keep records of how often prospective students come to visit.
 If you decide a particular college may be “the one” and you’ve visited them four times, they will look at this very favorably and value you more because of it.